#1E1E1E

 How to copy text using the PDF to Word converter.

-Copying text from PDFs into a Word document is simple.
+Copying text from a PDF is simple when you convert the PDF file to a Word document.
 Here is how to do it using Adobe Acrobat:

 1. Again, go to Acrobat online on your browser and navigate to the PDF to Word converter page.